Academic Advising Interventions For At-Risk Students: Applying Bowen Theory To Minimize Distance Behavior & Promote Persistence

 - Any educator interested in learning more about Bowen Theory’s concept of distance

 Eileen Snyder transitioned from the corporate world into higher education in 2005 as a Retention Manager and adjunct business instructor at Peirce College in Philadelphia.
 In that position she developed targeted retention and marketing communication strategies for adult learners, by utilizing a student centered focus cultivated from nearly twenty years working in sales, marketing and finance in which the most successful organizations are customer centered.
 While at Peirce College she implemented a customer service initiative called Guided Peirce Services (GPS) and a scholarship program for returning adult learners.
 She worked to broaden the scope of the student ambassador program and corporate college program, in which college curriculum is administered both in the workplace and the community; her clients included, Comcast, Quest Diagnostics and Blue Cross Blue Shield.
 In 2006, Eileen became interested in organizational development and how behaviors in the workplace align with Bowen Theory.
 In 2009, she completed a degree in Organizational Development and Leadership at the Philadelphia College of Osteopathic Medicine.
-Currently, she is an academic advisor at Georgia Southern University in Savannah, specializing in transfer and adult learners seeking STEM degrees in addition to instructing a Student Success Seminar for “at risk” students.
-In 2014, Eileen collaborated with financial aid to develop a persistence initiative to educate students in first year seminar courses on standards of academic progress; that program continues today.
-She is a contributing writer for the departmental newsletter, providing career success stories of STEM alums.
-Eileen is a frequent presenter at NACADA with a focus on personal narrative and adapting theories of Organizational Development, like Bowen Theory and the 4 Rooms of Change, to the work of academic advisors.
-Her overarching goal is to provide all stakeholders committed to student success and persistence a new and different way to understand, and cope with the behavior of students facing multiple risk factors.
+Currently, she is an academic advisor for the College of Science and Mathematics, Georgia Southern University.
+Eileen is a frequent presenter at NACADA with a focus on personal narrative and adapting theories of Organizational Development like Bowen Theory and the 4 Rooms of Change.
+Her overarching goal is to provide all stakeholders committed to student success and persistence a new and different way to understand and cope with the behavior of students facing multiple risk factors.
 In past years, she has presented at ACHE, MACCA and MCAN.
-Eileen will publish her first article for Academic Advising Today in March, 2018.
+Eileen will publish her second article for Academic Advising Today in the June, 2019 issue.

 What is a live webinar?